 Wild violets are often regarded as a weed; however, they should be viewed as useful plants that you can eat.
-They can turn into an effective decoration for home-made desserts, salads and dishes.
+They can turn into an effective decoration for homemade desserts, salads and dishes.

-Identifying and Harvesting Wild Violets
+Identifying and harvesting Wild Violets

 Wild violets grow in clumps, reaching a height of 4 to 6 inches.
 They have heart-shaped leaves and delicate flowers that appear in various shades of purple and white.
 They are most commonly found in places with partial sun or partial shade, such as wooded areas and lawns.
-Wild violets can be collected form May to June.
+Wild violets can be collected from May to June.

-How to Eat Wild Violets
+How to eat Wild Violets

 To add a festive touch to beverages, freeze them inside ice cubes.
-Violet flowers are a great addition to syrups, vinegars, tea, jellies, or surprise your children with beautiful candied violets.
+Violet flowers are a great addition to syrups, vinegar, tea, and jellies, or surprise your children with beautiful candied violets.
 Put violet leaves in your spring salad or cook them.

-Benefits of Eating Wild Violets
+Benefits of eating Wild Violets

 Wild violets are a wonderful source of vitamins A and C. They strengthen the immune system and are known to have antiseptic properties.
 Violets reduce inflammation and soothe sore throats, sinus infections and colds.
 These medicinal properties are attributed to the salicylic acid, which is contained in the flowers.
 Salicylic acid is the active ingredient of aspirin and it’s also used to treat many skin disorders.

-Identifying and Harvesting Yarrow
+Identifying and harvesting Yarrow

 When in bloom it can easily be recognized by its small clusters of white flowers and its long, feathery foliage.
 It’s a hardy plant that grows in a range of habitats.
 Yarrow prefers temperate climates and it’s often encountered in pastures, hedgerows, and grassy places.

-How to Eat Yarrow
+How to eat Yarrow

 Both leaves and flowering tops can be used in the kitchen.
 The young leaves and flowers can be added to salads, desserts, stews and soups.
 The fresh herb is used in tea infusions and juices.
-Yarrow has sweet, slightly bitter taste.
+Yarrow has a sweet, slightly bitter taste.
 Only the young leaves can be eaten raw.

-Benefits of Eating Yarrow
+Benefits of eating Yarrow

 Yarrow contains many chemicals with anti-inflammatory effects.
 Volatile oil and salicylic acid soothe fever, common cold and different kinds of injuries.
 The fresh leaves can be chewed in order to relieve toothache.